Elia-Renzoni/KnucklesDB/README.md

 KnucklesDB is a key-value store that serves as a failure detector for distributed environments, such as microservice architectures, horizontal scaling, and unstructured peer-to-peer systems, like cluster-based distributed systems. <br>

 Through the paginator algorithm, it is possible for a single replica to manage nearly 3,000 nodes.
-The failure detector model is based on a tree structure, where heartbeats from nodes are stored with an associated logical clock based on Lamport's clock behavior.
-Every N seconds, Knuckles schedules the paginator algorithm, which removes all pages associated with a clock value that is 10 less than the root clock
+The failure detector model is based on the Clock Pagination Algorithm.

 ## Key Features
 * KnucklesDB is an eventually consistent database.